Simpson Thacher & Bartlett: History

-John Woodruff Simpson, Thomas Thacher and William Milo Barnum organized the firm as "Simpson, Thacher & Barnum" on January 1, 1884, with offices at 9 Pine Street.
+John Woodruff Simpson, Thomas Thacher, and William Milo Barnum organized the firm as "Simpson, Thacher & Barnum" on January 1, 1884, with offices at 9 Pine Street.
 The three were formerly law clerks at the old-line firm Alexander & Green.
 In 1889, the name was changed to Reed Simpson Thacher & Barnum when former U.S. House Speaker Thomas Brackett Reed joined the firm.
-Reed died in 1902, and the name was soon changed to Simpson Thacher Barnum & Bartlett with Philip Bartlett being the new name partner.
-The final change came with Barnum's retirement in 1904 when it was amended to its current name of Simpson Thacher & Bartlett.
+Reed died in 1902, and the firm name was soon renamed Simpson Thacher Barnum & Bartlett, with Philip Bartlett as the new name partner.
+The final change came with Barnum's retirement in 1904, when it was renamed Simpson Thacher & Bartlett.

-From its original location at 9 Pine Street, the firm has operated at many offices throughout New York City until finally settling at its present location at 425 Lexington Avenue opposite Grand Central Terminal.
-The firm opened its Los Angeles office in 1996, Palo Alto in 1999 and in Washington, D.C. in 2005.
+From its original location at 9 Pine Street, the firm has operated from many offices throughout New York City, finally settling at its present location at 425 Lexington Avenue opposite Grand Central Terminal.
+The firm opened its Los Angeles office in 1996, Palo Alto in 1999, and Washington, D.C. in 2005.
 Simpson Thacher began its international expansion in the late 70s, beginning with its London office in 1978.
 Since then, Simpson Thacher has expanded to Tokyo (1990), Hong Kong (1993), Beijing (2007), São Paulo (2009), and Brussels (2021).

-In 1974, Simpson Thacher named Conrad Harper, previously a noted civil rights attorney with the NAACP legal defense fund, to its partnership.
+In 1974, Simpson Thacher named Conrad Harper, previously a civil rights attorney with the NAACP Legal Defense Fund, to its partnership.
 Harper was only the second Black partner at a major New York City law firm.
 Simpson Thacher has since established its Conrad Harper 2L Diversity Fellowship for qualified applicants from underrepresented backgrounds.